Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 Mushroom = het

-In Thailand, many dishes contain garlic, coriander, lemongrass, chilli, and ginger.
+In Thailand, many dishes contain garlic, coriander, lemongrass, chili, and ginger.
 These ingredients are commonly found in most Thai dishes and are combined to create delicious concoctions.
+Soy sauce is also a common ingredient in many Thai dishes, enhancing the flavor and authenticity of recipes like Thai sweet and sour chicken and Pad See Ew.

-Here are some Food-Related Dishes to Help you to Order in the Thai Language
+Here are some Thai Dishes to Help you Order in the Thai Language

 Sour and Spicy Thai Soup (Tom Yam)

-This is a hot and spicy soup that can have chicken, mushrooms, or shrimp added to it.
+This hot and spicy soup can be topped with chicken, mushrooms, or shrimp.
 The shrimp version is considered a national dish called Tom Yam Kung.

-This is fried rice and is very popular among locals and visitors.
-You can add meat or fish and vegetables to it if you are a vegetarian.
+Fried rice is very popular among locals and visitors.
+If you are a vegetarian, you can add meat or fish and vegetables to it.
 This dish is typically served with a bowl of broth/soup, cucumber, spring onions, and a wedge of lime.

 There are Many Types of Curry in Thailand